Savoia-Marchetti SM.84

-The Savoia-Marchetti SM.84, not to be confused with the Savoia-Marchetti S.84 airliner prototype, was an Italian bomber aircraft of World War II.
-It was designed by Savoia-Marchetti as a replacement for its successful SM.79, and shared its three-engine layout.
-Despite entering service with the Regia Aeronautica in 1941, it was retired from service before the SM.79 and never fully replaced it.
+The Savoia-Marchetti SM.84, not to be confused with the Savoia-Marchetti S.84 airliner prototype, was a bomber aircraft designed and produced by the Italian aircraft manufacturer Savoia-Marchetti.
+It was flown by the Regia Aeronautica during World War II.

+The SM.84 was developed during the late 1930s as a replacement for the successful SM.79, with which it was derived and shared its wing design and three-engine configuration.
+On 5 June 1940, the first prototype performed its maiden flight, and quantity production commenced later that same year.
+It entered service with the Regia Aeronautica in 1941.
+Despite being procured as a replacement for the SM.79, the SM.84 never entirely replaced its predecessor and was retired from service prior to the SM.79.

 Development

-Development of an aircraft to replace the SM.79 started in 1938, with Savoia-Marchetti choosing to produce an improved development of the SM.79, using a similar wing as its predecessor, but with a new fuselage, a twin tail and more powerful engines.
+Development of an aircraft to replace the SM.79 was launched in 1938.
+Savoia-Marchetti's design team opted to produce an improved development of the SM.79, leading to it sharing a similar wing with its predecessor, which was mated to a new fuselage, a twin tail and more powerful engines.
 An order was placed for two prototypes of Savoia-Marchetti's new aircraft, at first known as the SM.89 or the SM.79bis, on 21 September 1939.
 Production orders for 183 SM.84s were placed in December 1939.
-The first prototype flew on 5 June 1940, just 5 days before Italy's entry into World War II.
+The first prototype made its maiden flight on 5 June 1940, just five days prior to Italy's entry into World War II.

 It was hoped to replace the SM.79s in service, which were fast, but obsolescent, and yet to be adapted as torpedo bombers.
 The main improvement was the adoption of new and more powerful engines, giving a total output of 2,237 kW (3,000 hp).
-The machine was put into series production at the end of 1940.
+The aircraft was put into series production at the end of 1940.